CitrineInformatics/citrine-python/docs/source/workflows/descriptors.rst

-The two allowed formulation descriptors can be obtained by the helper methods ``FormulationDescriptor.hierarchical()`` and ``FormulationDescriptor.flat()`` which produce descriptors with the keys 'Formulation' and 'Flat Formulation', respectively.
+The two allowed formulation descriptors can be obtained by the helper methods ``FormulationDescriptor.hierarchical()`` and ``FormulationDescriptor.flat()`` that produce descriptors with the keys 'Formulation' and 'Flat Formulation', respectively.

 Platform Vocabularies